 The launch of Windows 10 on 29 July 2015 also saw the release of Microsoft Edge Browser.
-Traditionally, Microsoft has used Internet Explorer (IE) as its default web browser with the latest being IE 10.
-However, this time round, the firm decides not to upgrade the IE series but instead come up with a completely new web browser.
+Traditionally Microsoft has used Internet Explorer (IE) as its default web browser with the latest being IE 10.
+However, this time around, the firm decided not to upgrade the IE series but come up with a new web browser.

-This was attributed to poor security, incompatibility among other issues.
+It was attributed to inadequate security and incompatibility among other issues.
 So, how does the latest browser score against the earlier versions and competitors?

 Initially developed as Project Spartan, Microsoft Edge was officially unveiled to the world on 29th July 29, 2015 (same day Windows 10 was launched).
 The browser replaced IE 10 and would be the default web browser for Windows 10 and later on small tablets and smartphones.

-However, IE 10 is still available in Windows 10 as a legacy browser and only receives security updates and not new features.
+However, IE 10 is still available on Windows 10 as a legacy browser and only receives security updates and no new features.

-It also comes with better security considering that it operates as a universal app.
-It is restricted by Windows sandbox and has no add-ons or binary plugins other than Flash that updates automatically.
+It also comes with better security, considering that it operates as a universal app.
+It is restricted to Windows sandboxes and has no add-ons or binary plugins other than Flash that updates automatically.

-Microsoft Edge Browser is more improved when it comes to combating bugs, compatibility, speed and performance.
+Microsoft Edge Browser is more improved in combating bugs, compatibility, speed and performance.

-Edge Browser has brought in fresh air when it comes to web browsing in Windows 10.
-People were slowly beginning to lose faith in Microsoft giving competitors an edge.
+Edge Browser has brought in fresh air for web browsing on Windows 10.
+People were slowly beginning to lose faith in Microsoft, giving competitors an edge.

 Besides improving compatibility with other systems and programs, Microsoft Edge Browser will definitely make browsing the web in Windows 10 more secure and satisfactory.